-Stage 1:

-Applications are considered to determine whether the applicant meets the Academic, UCAT and widening participation thresholds for entry.
-Applications that meet all three of the criteria are progressed to Stage 2.
-Applicants that do not meet all three of the Academic, UCAT and widening participation criteria thresholds are deemed unsuccessful.
+- Stage 1: Applications are considered to determine whether the applicant meets the Academic, UCAT and widening participation thresholds for entry and whether they have Home fees status.
+Applications that meet all of these criteria are progressed to Stage 2.
+Applicants that do not meet all three of the Academic, UCAT and widening participation criteria thresholds and/or who do not have Home fees status are deemed unsuccessful.
+Applications are considered based on the information contained within them at the time this selection stage is in operation.
+Subsequent receipt of additional or amended information (for example, a revised grade prediction or fees status) will not alter the decisions made in this stage. - Stage 2: Applicants who meet or exceed the minimum thresholds for Academic attainment, UCAT attainment and Widening Participation and who have Home fees status are ranked according to their UCAT score.

-Stage 2:

-Applicants who meet or exceed the minimum thresholds for Academic attainment, UCAT attainment and Widening Participation may be ranked according to their UCAT score.
 This ranking stage will only be applied if there are more applicants meeting all three thresholds than can be invited to interview.
 Typically, approximately 50-60 applicants will be invited to interview.
-The remaining applicants are informed that their application has been deemed unsuccessful.
+The remaining applicants are informed that their application has been deemed unsuccessful. - Stage 3: Those applicants with Home fees status who meet all three of the Academic, UCAT and Widening Participation entry criteria, and (if ranking is required)

-Stage 3:

-Those applicants who meet all three of the Academic, UCAT and Widening Participation entry criteria, and (if ranking is required) who have the best UCAT scores are invited to attend a Multiple Mini-Interview.
+who have the best UCAT scores are invited to attend an interview.
+Typically, a Multiple Mini-Interview (MMI) is used.
 It is the policy of this Medical School to interview all students at this stage who are being considered for entry to the four-year course (A101).
-The applicants with the strongest performance at Multiple Mini-Interview will be made an offer of a place on the degree programme via UCAS.
+The applicants with the strongest performance at MMI will be made an offer of a place on the degree programme via UCAS.